VICTIM OF A TRUCKING ACCIDENT? HERE’S WHAT YOU NEED TO KNOW ABOUT TRUCK DRIVER LOGS AND REGULATIONS

 - failure to surrender the driver’s log as requested and required by law.

 I THINK I’M THE VICTIM OF A TRUCK ACCIDENT.
 WHAT SHOULD I DO?

 If you were involved in an accident with a truck and were injured — or if your family member lost his or her life in a car-truck or motorcycle-truck accident, it is important to contact an attorney immediately.

-Truckers are required to keep their logs only for certain periods of time.
+Truck driver logs and regulations can be tricky to navigate, since they’re only required to be kept for certain periods of time.
 If we wait too long to begin the investigation into all facts related to your truck accident, it may be too late to obtain the driver’s log.
 The log will help determine whether the truck driver had enough sleep before going out on the highway the day of your accident — and whether his truck’s brakes had been inspected according to schedule.

 Many modern trucks now include various on board data storage systems similar to the “black boxes” found on airliners.
 It is important to identify such systems early in the investigation and to preserve the stored information as it can provide information on speed, braking and actions by the driver.

 Regulations mandate that the drivers of commercial vehicles involved in serious and fatal accidents undergo alcohol and drug testing.
 The results of such tests are often discoverable and must not be overlooked.

 The truck driver’s log also assists with accident reconstruction investigations.
 Accident reconstruction experts are used to show how the accident happened.
 Any information, like the following, can be key in their analysis: